afsanarozan/wordpress-repo/README.md

 3. So you can akses the application (IP):8081

 4. you_can akses WP_admin by path (ip):8081/login
+   username nopal
+   password hahaha321

+   if can't login you can using default env

    username user
    password bitnami

 Instalation Using Helm Kubernetes

-1. Kubernetes cluster, you can using minikube
+1. Kubernetes cluster, your can using minikube
-2. Install Helm Chart in you device
+2. Install Helm Chart in your device
 3. add repo helm using command helm repo add bitnami https://charts.bitnami.com/bitnami